-Transit Signal Priority

-Plan and implement signal priority for transit buses within the local service area.
-A pilot group of signals on the Lancaster Drive corridor will be in place by September of 2022.
+- Transit Signal Priority Green light extension- Coordination with City of Salem on Planning and implementing signal priority for transit buses within the local service area.
+A pilot group of signals on the Lancaster Drive corridor will be the first to be implemented. - Coordination with local organizations / agencies on projects affecting transit service in Cherriots service area.